bluebonnet-teams-2022/emergega.github.io/index.md

 To help candidates better understand voter behavior and shape their campaign priorities, we analyzed 2018 exit polls data to create candidate profiles on voter demographic information as well as general opinion on a variety of political topics.

 ### Voters’ Political Preferences: Analysis
-In order to determine voters’ political preferences in the most flippable counties (all counties that voted for Trump in 2020 with the scores of 3-6, or all counties that voted for Trump in 2020 with the Democratic Strength of a least 40%), we utilized a 2018 survey conducted by YouGov, results of which were subsequently published by the Cooperative Congressional Election Study.
+In order to determine voters’ political preferences in the most flippable counties (all counties that voted for Trump in 2020 with the scores of 3-6, or all counties that voted for Trump in 2020 with the Democratic Strength of at least 40%, regardless of county population size), we utilized a 2018 survey conducted by YouGov, results of which were subsequently published by the Cooperative Congressional Election Study.
 We decided to opt for the 2018 poll results since no post-2018 CCES survey would allow us to conduct a county-level analysis.
 The sample size of our general dataset equals 108, and we will be referring to all respondents as voters in our analysis, regardless of whether they did or did not vote in the most recent elections.

 ### Voting, Ideological, and Party Preference
 In the most flippable 16 counties, around 75% of voters cast their ballots in the 2016 general election, and nearly half (**49%**) of voters cast their ballots **early** in-person.
 From those who answered the question on presidential candidate preference (81), around ***52%** of voters said they had cast their ballots for Donald Trump in 2016*, compared to ***33%** who voted for Hillary Clinton that year*.
 At the same time, voters in these counties overwhelmingly identify as Republicans and conservatives, as shown in the tables below: